How to recognise the signs of excessive ear wax build-up

 • Discharge or bleeding from the ear

-Ear wax removal near me: Book an appointment at your local branch
+Ear wax removal near me: book an appointment locally

 Ears feeling itchy, achy, or blocked?
 Noticed an unusual ringing in your ears or symptoms of vertigo?
 Struggling to hear properly?
 Then it’s a good time to book in an appointment for ear wax removal.